GeoDaOpenJS/geodalib/DEVELOPMENT.md

 yarn run version-prerelease
 ```

-Then, you need to commit the changes of version number in all package.json files.
+Then, you need to commit the changes of version number in all package.json files, especially the lockfile.

 ```bash
 yarn install